afiiif/vscode-js-ts-react-nextjs-snippets/README.md

-# VSCode Snippets for JS/TS, React/Next.js, React Query, SWR, Jest, & many more
+# VSCode Snippets for JS/TS, React/Next.js, React Query, SWR, Jest, React Hook Form, & many more

 Write code faster using snippets!
 Just type the snippet keyword (for example, type `rfc`), a suggestion will appear, then press `Tab`.